kumarlabgit/ESL-PSC/README.md

 - `ESL-PSC-v<version>-Windows.zip`
 - `esl-psc-gui_<version>_amd64.deb` (Linux)

 These are desktop app packages.
-The GUI can still generate CLI commands for terminal use.
+The GUI can still generate CLI commands for terminal use when needed.

 #### 2. Toolkit archive (Linux/macOS/Windows)

-Download the platform toolkit artifact from [GitHub Releases](../../releases/latest):
+Download the toolkit archive for your platform from [GitHub Releases](../../releases/latest):

 - `esl-psc-toolkit-v<version>-linux-x86_64.tar.gz`
 - `esl-psc-toolkit-v<version>-macos-x86_64.tar.gz`